Procedure: Work health and safety training

 - other suitable methods to consult and assess WHS training needs, such as email communication, joint review of position description and identification of non-listed tasks or duties.

-- It is a worker’s responsibility to complete any training required of them in the designated timeframe as requested by their supervisor or manager for their role requirements.
+- It is a worker’s responsibility to complete any training required of them in the designated timeframe as requested by their supervisor or manager or School/Division for their role requirements.

 Delivery of WHS training